 4. Taza Kebab House

 This one is arguably one of the best halal restaurants in Central London.
 Incredibly good value, the family-run Taza Kebab House is one of the oldest kebab restaurants in London, and it has been rustling up excellent fare since it first opened its doors in 1985.
-The shawarma kebabs here are mouth-wateringly good – and a steal at just £3.50 – and other things on the menu include shish kebabs, kofta kebabs, and special vegetarian rice.
+The shawarma kebabs here are mouth-wateringly good – and a steal at just £3.50 – and other things on the menu include chicken and lamb shish kebabs, kofta kebabs, and special vegetarian rice too.

 You’re just a stone’s throw away from Bayswater and Queensway tube stops here, and Hyde Park is just across the road – a perfect spot for a post-kebab walk.